UWSEDS/uwseds.github.io/grading.md

 ## Homework grading

-There will be 5 homeworks, each worth 7 points.
+There will be 4 homework assignments with individual scores for homework 1-3 and a group score for homework 4.
-The homeworks will be assigned in the first part of the course.
+The homework will be assigned in the first part of the course.
-To receive full credit, homework must be posted by midnight Pacific Time on the due date.
+To receive full credit, homework must be posted by 5PM Pacific Time on the due date (Tuesdays).
 The due date for homework is specified in the class syllabus.
 Two points will be deducted from homework received up to a week after its due date.
 No credit will be given for homework more than one week late (unless there is special permission